 - Imperative4: ¡Bajen las escaleras! – All of you go down the stairs!

 Today we covered regular affirmative commands in the imperative mood.
 We will get to irregular and negative commands in a future blog post.
-In today’s lesson, you learned enough to recognise it in a professional setting such as during a Spanish-language job interview.
+In today’s lesson, you learned enough to recognize it in a professional setting such as during a Spanish-language job interview.
+Now it is time to test out the imperative mood in real-life situations!